phamc4/Projects/README.md

 The SAT has been around for as long as we can remember and continues to be a significant benchmark used by college's and universities to select each year's incoming freshman class.
 However, over the years the test has evolved to better meet educational standards and to reflect the material emphasized by the majority of high schools.
 In terms of content, the recent change in 2016 has been the most dramatic.

 Most evidently, the biggest change was scoring from a max score of 2400 down to a max score of 1600.
 In addition, the reading and writing sections are joined with the essay being an optional section.
-Finally, there is no longer a score penalty for incorrect answers, therefore allowing students to answer all the questions, even if they have to guess on some of them.
+And finally, there is no longer a score penalty for incorrect answers, therefore allowing students to answer all the questions, even if they have to guess on some of them.

 My goal is to examine the SAT scores from 2005-2015 to see if there was any merit in their decision to drastically change such an important piece of college admission process.